The first symptom of discovering illness

 Can there be a place I call home?

 I want something that is mine.
-This thing I created from nothing.
-Why must this be human nature?
+This thing I create from nothing.
+Is this just human nature?
 Needing to be god somehow.
 What I want is control—to write my own destiny.
 My aspiration to be a writer is more than just a childhood dream.
 It’s a promise I must remind myself on dark days.
-However, I cannot create medicine from the very thing that is causing my illness.
+However, I cannot create medicine from what causes my illness.